 The Long Haired GSD’s fluffy coat comes in a variety of colors, including:

-The only difference between long-haired and short-haired German Shepherds is the length of their fur.
+The only difference between a long haired and short haired German Shepherd is the length of its fur.
 Both varieties have a double coat that sheds a little bit around the year and more during season changes.

 The longer fur also tends to pick up more dirt and debris, which is then deposited all over your home.
-Neat freaks should consider going with the Short Coat German Shepherd.
+Neat freaks should consider going with the short haired German Shepherd.

 At the end of the 19th century, German cavalry officer Captain Max von Stephanitz set out to create the best herding dog in Germany.
 As modern technology took the place of herding dogs, von Stephanitz marketed his dogs for military use.
 To this day, German Shepherds are commonly used in military and police work.

 When World War I ended, Corporal Lee Duncan brought home a German Shepherd puppy to Los Angeles.
 That puppy would grow up to be the movie star Rin Tin Tin.
 Rin Tin Tin popularized the German Shepherd breed, and it’s been gaining popularity ever since.

 After World War II, the breed was renamed the Alsatian in many places due to anti-German sentiment.
 Many Brits still refer to the breed as the Alsatian rather than German Shepherd.